DJ Stenson Art | Connecticut Artist

 Mary Wollstonecraft is in the public domain, therefore no copyright infringement has occured.

-Detail (left) from "Strong Passions and Groveling Vices," which is a quote from "A Vindication of the Rights of Woman," by Mary Wollstonecraft.
+Detail from "Strong Passions and Groveling Vices," which is a quote from "A Vindication of the Rights of Woman," by Mary Wollstonecraft.